 Phinda is a private game reserve so you can take night drives and guided walks to supplement the morning and afternoon 4x4 safaris.
 River cruises offer a different perspective, and you’ll have the chance of tracking rhino on foot, a thrilling experience and not soon forgotten.
+Keen photographes will relish the chance of a safari in a specially equipped photographic vehcile.
 The coast is within easy reach making a day on the beach a distinct possibility.
 Due to the variety of activities this is a good option for families and children of all ages are welcome at Phinda Vlei Lodge.

 Open: Phinda Vlei Lodge is open all year.

 Location: The lodge is below the Lebombo Moutains at the edge of a forest overlooking a clearing in Phinda Private Game Reserve in northern KwaZulu-Natal.

 Rooms: There are 6 suites with accommodation for a maximum of 12 guests.
 Each has a bedroom, sitting area, minibar, dressing room and en-suite bathroom with a deep bathtub, shower, hand basin and flush toilet.
 The bedroom opens on to a deck with chairs and a table and a plunge pool.
 Rooms are located at varying distances from the main lodge.